 The Post and Courier recently published a groundbreaking investigative series, Minimally Adequate, spotlighting the disparities among South Carolina’s schools and persistent failures to improve students’ readiness for college and the workforce.
-Minimally Adequate: Fix South Carolina Schools takes the conversation statewide with community events in Charleston, Florence, Columbia and Greenville.
+Minimally Adequate: Fix South Carolina Schools took the conversation statewide with community events in Charleston, Florence, Columbia and Greenville.
+We are hosting a second Charleston event, to follow-up on progress and continue the conversation.

 Each event will explore South Carolina’s educational challenges in depth, bringing together lawmakers, educators, interest groups and business leaders to discuss the repercussions of minimally adequate education, especially the impact on the Palmetto State’s workforce.
 One in three South Carolina students graduating high school is unprepared for most jobs.